How to secure your iPad and keep it that way

 Do pay attention to your surroundings, and change your privacy settings accordingly.
 For example, if you’re concerned about privacy and security while you’re sitting at the airport, consider disabling notification center, control center, and Siri from your lock screen.
 (Don’t worry, you’ll still have Touch ID for quick access).

 Do a little research about how two-factor authentication may provide your iPad and your digital information with an extra level of security.

 Don’t take your browser history privacy for granted.
-Consider Norton WiFi Privacy, which lets your encrypt your personal information and doesn’t track or store your online activity or location.
+Consider Norton Secure VPN, which lets your encrypt your personal information and doesn’t track or store your online activity or location.